benediktrauscher/biojs-human-tissues/README.md

 * uterus

 Please notice that it is now possible to make either a female or a male silhouette.

+Please notice it is now possible to scale the silhouette.

+Please notice it is now possible to decide, which tissues should be shown.

 Please refer to the example for more detailed instructions on how to initialize and use the visualisation.